Empress Xiaocigao (Qing dynasty): Wanli era

-In October or November 1588, Lady Yehe Nara married Nurhaci, becoming one of his multiple wives.
+In October or November 1588, Monggo Jerjer married Nurhaci, becoming one of his many wives.
 On 28 November 1592, she gave birth to Nurhaci's eighth son, Hong Taiji.
-Lady Yehe Nara died on 31 October 1603.
+She died on 31 October 1603.

 Chongde era

-On 16 May 1636, after Hong Taiji proclaimed the Qing dynasty, Lady Yehe Nara was posthumously elevated to "Empress Xiaociwu".
+After Hong Taiji proclaimed the Qing dynasty in 1636, he posthumously honored his mother as "Empress Xiaociwu".

 Kangxi era

-In 1662, Lady Yehe Nara's posthumous title was changed from "Empress Xiaociwu" to "Empress Xiaocigao", reflecting her status as a consort of Nurhaci (Emperor Gao).
+In 1662, Monggo Jerjer's posthumous name was changed from "Empress Xiaociwu" to "Empress Xiaocigao", reflecting her status as a wife of Nurhaci (Emperor Gao).